code4idiot/demo_selenium/README.md

 # demo_selenium

-Example: Access a link, for loop all menu and take screen to make evidence
+Example: Access a link, for loop child in a menu and take screen to make evidence